 The need for integrated solutions: Banks are seeking holistic platforms that can address their needs across fraud, compliance, and credit risk.
 This requires vendors to provide integrated offerings and seamless interoperability between systems.
-Al will play a transformative role in banking of FI respondents say they want to work with fewer vendors to manage credit risk, fraud and compliance Redefining risk management: Driving growth in financial services through credit, fraud, and compliance convergence, Experian 2024

-Focus on efficiency and agility: Banks are prioritising solutions that enable them to respond more effectively to emerging threats, streamline operations, and adapt to changing market conditions.
+Focus on efficiency and agility: Banks are prioritizing solutions that enable them to respond more effectively to emerging threats, streamline operations, and adapt to changing market conditions.